nayan2eng/HealthCareSystem/README.md

 details must be filled.
 All appointments data should be shown in appointment list tab.

 The account module provides the facility to create billing for doctors and also shows the all available bills.

+Advantages of Clinic Management System:

+There are several advantages of clinic management systems, including:

+Improved efficiency: A clinic management system can streamline a clinic's workflow by automating many administrative tasks such as appointment scheduling, patient registration, and billing.
+This can save time and reduce errors, allowing staff to focus on providing quality patient care.

+Increased accuracy: Clinic management systems can reduce errors by automating tasks such as data entry and patient record-keeping.
+This can help ensure that patient information is accurate and up-to-date.

+Improved patient care: Clinic management systems can help improve patient care by providing clinicians with access to patient data, treatment plans, and medical histories.
+This can help them make more informed decisions and provide better care.

+Enhanced communication: Clinic management systems can facilitate communication between patients, clinicians, and administrative staff.
+This can help ensure that everyone is on the same page and that patients receive timely and appropriate care.

+Better financial management: Clinic management systems can help clinics manage their finances more effectively by providing tools for billing and insurance claims processing.
+This can help clinics improve their revenue cycle management and reduce the risk of financial losses.

 Requirements